simulation-tree/worlds/README.md

 }
 ```

-### Contributing and Direction
+### Contributing and Design
-This library is created to provide early definitions for building programs that _do_ upon data, lightly and efficiently.
+This library implements the "[entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system)" pattern of the archetype variety.
+It's created to provide an open door

-Commonly referred to as the "[entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system)" pattern.
+to authors for building programs of whatever kind, lightly, and efficiently.

 Contributions to this are welcome.